Raipur: Roadways

 The Raipur–Naya Raipur Expressway, also known as Atal Path Expressway, is a 12.7 km access-controlled expressway connecting Raipur to Naya Raipur.
 It has been made to ease the traffic on the GE road and provide faster access to Dhamtari road from Raipur railway station.
-It serves 4 flyovers and 1 elevated corridor, crossing over GE road and NH-53 in between two ends of expressway.
+It serves 4 flyovers and 1 elevated corridor, crossing over GE road and NH-53 in between two ends of the expressway.

-The proposed Durg–Raipur–Arang Expressway and the under-construction Raipur–Visakhapatnam Expressway will pass through and start from Raipur, which after completion, will enhance connectivity and commute further with other cities to and from Raipur.
+The proposed Durg–Raipur–Arang Expressway, Raipur-Ranchi-Dhanbad Expressway and the under-construction Raipur–Visakhapatnam Expressway will pass through and start from Raipur, which after completion, will enhance connectivity and commute further with other cities to and from Raipur.

 Bus transport

-A recently constructed bus station, the Sri Balaji Swami Trust Sri Dudhadhari Math Inter State Bus Terminal, or ISBT Raipur, is located at Ravanbhantha, and is the main bus station of the city.
-It has replaced the old Minimata Bus Stand or Pandri Stand, which was creating heavy traffic problems.
+The Sri Balaji Swami Trust Sri Dudhadhari Math Inter State Bus Terminal at Ravanbhantha is the main bus station of the city.
+It has replaced the old Minimata Bus Stand or Pandri Stand, which was causing heavy traffic problems.
 The services of the new ISBT started on 15 November 2021.
 The only bus rapid transit system is the Raipur and Naya Raipur BRTS.